todogroup/governance/resolutions/template/standard.md

 ## Subject: {subject goes here}

-At the meeting of the Steering Committee of the TODO Group on YYYY-MM-DD, the following resolution was reviewed and adopted by the committee:
+On YYYY-MM-DD, the Steering Committee of the TODO Group reviewed and adopted the following resolution:

 {text of proposal}